 Plans are offered at all of the “metal” levels, including bronze, silver, gold, and platinum.
 Insurance coverage varies from policy to policy.
 The insurance provider is the best resource for determining what services are covered, to what extent, and how to use these services to pay for things like drug addiction treatment.
 Many drug addiction treatment providers are able to work with families directly to use Blue Cross Blue Shield insurance to help pay for services.

 Is Laguna In-Network?

-Laguna Treatment Center is in-network with certain BCBS providers.
+Laguna Treatment Hospital is in-network with certain BCBS providers.
 We are in-network with the Anthem Blue Cross Network.
 Accepted plans include:

 - Blue Cross of California d/b/a Anthem Blue Cross

 - Some healthcare plans written or delivered in the State of California utilizing Magellan Health for behavioral health services, including:

 - The Pinnacle Network (HMO)